tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 下载/更新日志（终端）_intl_en.md

   - Added MotionEvent.ACTION_CANCEL event handling for audio messages in chats.
   - Added profile photo display in the conversation list, chat interface, detailed profile, and contacts.
   - Added profile photo change in user profiles.
-  - Added Intent redirection to offline push features.
+  - Added Intent redirection to offline push functions.
   - Added random profile photos for one-to-one chats and group chats.
   - Added prompts for granting and revoking the group admin role for a group member.
   - Added prompts for muting and unmuting group members.
-  - Fixed the issue where the text "You've recalled a message" was not displayed in prompts after a message was recalled.
+  - Fixed the issue where the text "You've recalled a message" was not displayed in tips after a message was recalled.
   - Fixed the issue where the content of a recalled message was always displayed as the last message in the conversation list.
   - Fixed the white screen issue on the chat interface after offline messages were received on MEIZU mobile phones.
   - Fixed the issue where the chat conversation pinned to the top did not update to the last message when new messages came in.